margaridav27/feup-sdle/exam summary.md

 #### Message Duplication

 - **TCP is not able to filter data duplicated by the application, only duplicated TCP segments**
-- to address this issue, the application must be able to synchronize with the remote end to learn if there was some data loss in either direction
+- to address this issue, the application must be able to synchronize w/ the remote end to learn if there was some data loss in either direction
 - simply retransmit messages is not always a feasible solution due to non-idempotent operations

 ### RPC